bennykurz/array-conf/doc/index.rst

 Base-Types (bool, int, float and string)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The base types are typical types how there are also in php.
+The base types are the primary types used by PHP.
+Only those four types are allowed.

 Wildcard-Type (*)
 ^^^^^^^^^^^^^^^^^

-This type means, that in the configuration no definite type are necessary.
+Using a wildcard will give you the option to use whatever type you want to use in the actual configuration except the array type which needs to be declared.

 Conf-Type (conf)
 ^^^^^^^^^^^^^^^^

-In example above under 'index5' showed, there is sub-configuration for configuration key.
+As shown in the example above in 'index5', there is sub-configuration for configuration key.

 List-Type (list)
 ^^^^^^^^^^^^^^^^

-Similar to 'conf'-type, but the configuration entries will be repeat.
+Similar to 'conf'-type, but the configuration entries will be repeated.
 Each entry should have a key for it.
 Every configuration-entry should have same structure.

-If entry-keys are numeric, the entries will not be merged if same keys available.
-If on of the keys are not numeric, the entries with same key will be merged.
+If the entry-indexes are numeric, the entry-values will not be merged if the same indexes are available in both configurations.
+If one of the indexes is not numeric the entry-values with the same key will be merged.

 Flexible or strict key handling
 ===============================

-At creating instance of \N86io\ArrayConf\Configuration you have choice between flexible or strict key handling:
+During creation of an instance of \N86io\ArrayConf\Configuration you have a choice between ``ConfigurationInterface::KEY_FLEXIBLE`` or ``ConfigurationInterface::KEY_STRICT`` key handling:

 .. code-block:: php